karam94/React-Redux-Cheatsheet/README.md

 - Handling Forms/OnSubmit Event
 - Conditionals: If Rendering
 - Conditionals: Ternary If Rendering
-- Loops
-	- Map a list of elements
+- Loops: Map a list of elements
 - React Router
 	- Routing
 	- Routing with Parameters